 Banned and Single Use Items

-Single Use Items that are allowed but cannot be sanitized and must be thrown away after use:
+Single Use Items that are must be discarded after initial use include:

 - Pumice Blocks